HCS Score

 For Muslim investors who already know USDT and USDC are haram due to their interest-linked reserve structures, DAI might seem like a promising alternative.
 Decentralized, transparent, no traditional banking involvement.

-But when you look at how DAI actually works — how it's created and what keeps it stable — the Islamic finance concerns don't disappear.
+But when you look at how DAI actually works, how it is created and what keeps it stable, the Islamic finance concerns do not disappear.
 They just take a different form.

 We ran DAI through the full CoinStudy Halal Crypto Standard (HCS) methodology.
-Here's the complete picture.
+Here is the complete picture.

 DAI fails the CoinStudy HCS Sharia red-line screening.
 Its stabilization model relies on debt-based financial mechanisms, collateralized borrowing systems, and stability fee structures that create significant Riba concerns under Islamic finance principles.

-The fact that this happens through decentralized smart contracts rather than a traditional bank doesn't change the underlying financial structure.
+The fact that this happens through decentralized smart contracts rather than a traditional bank does not change the underlying financial structure.

-Dai is a decentralized stablecoin designed to maintain a value close to 1 US Dollar.
+Dai is a decentralized stablecoin designed to maintain a value close to one US Dollar.
 Unlike USDT or USDC, DAI is not issued by a company holding dollars in a bank account.
-Instead, it's created through the MakerDAO ecosystem — a decentralized protocol running on Ethereum.
+Instead it is created through the MakerDAO ecosystem, which is a decentralized protocol running on Ethereum.

 People use DAI for digital payments, value transfers, trading, decentralized finance applications, and liquidity management.
 Its goal is to provide a stable digital asset within blockchain ecosystems without relying on a centralized issuer.

-That decentralized design is genuinely innovative.
-And it's why DAI attracted such a strong following in the DeFi community.
-But innovation alone doesn't determine Sharia compliance.
+That decentralized design is genuinely innovative and it is why DAI attracted such a strong following in the DeFi community.
+But innovation alone does not determine Sharia compliance.

-This is the critical part — and it's where the Islamic finance analysis gets important.
+This is the critical part and it is where the Islamic finance analysis becomes important.

 DAI is not backed by dollars sitting in a bank account.
-Instead, it's created through a process called collateralized debt positions.
+Instead it is created through a process called collateralized debt positions.

-Here's how it works in simple terms.
-A user deposits cryptocurrency — say, Ethereum — into a MakerDAO smart contract.
-Against that collateral, they can generate new DAI tokens.
-But what they've actually done is take out a loan.
-The DAI they receive is debt — and they must eventually repay it, plus a stability fee, to get their collateral back.
+Here is how it works in simple terms.
+A user deposits cryptocurrency, such as Ethereum, into a MakerDAO smart contract.
+Against that collateral they can generate new DAI tokens.
+But what they have actually done is take out a loan.
+The DAI they receive is debt and they must eventually repay it plus a stability fee to get their collateral back.

 The stability fee is effectively an interest charge on the debt position.
-It's how MakerDAO sustains itself financially.
-If you hold a DAI debt position, you are paying a fee over time — calculated as a percentage of your debt — to maintain that position.
+It is how MakerDAO sustains itself financially.
+If you hold a DAI debt position, you are paying a fee over time, calculated as a percentage of your debt, to maintain that position.

 If the collateral value falls below a certain threshold, the position gets automatically liquidated to protect the system.

-This entire mechanism — collateral deposit, debt creation, stability fees, liquidation — is the foundation of what DAI is.
+This entire mechanism including collateral deposit, debt creation, stability fees, and liquidation is the foundation of what DAI is.
 You cannot separate DAI's stability from the debt-based financial system that creates and maintains it.

 This reasoning is understandable but incomplete.